-dating someone in a wheelchair Sometimes I go for client meetings with my boss or colleagues.
+dating vintage ammo boxes Sometimes I go for client meetings with my boss or colleagues.
 If I’m the first to reach the building, I open the door for whoever is behind me, male or female and they do vice versa if they are in front.
 Opening the door for someone is simple good manners, not a gender thing.

 The point I’m trying to make is feminism does not mean girls get better treatment than guys.
 It means that we want to be treated as equals.
 It means that we like to share our life with everyone.
 It means that gender defined roles such as ‘men go to work’ and ‘women cook and clean’ have to end.
 It means that we can share and care for one other and help each other in any way we can simply because humanity trumps gender.
 And that is, in my opinion what it means to be a feminist.

 “And the Lord God caused a deep sleep to fall upon Adam, and he slept: and he took one of his ribs, and closed up the flesh instead thereof; ‘And the rib, which the LORD God had taken from man, made he a woman, and brought her unto the man.”

 God created us as equals.
 Lets not disappoint him.